camunda/camunda-docs-manual/content/webapps/shared-options/authentication.md

     pre: "Get more insights on authentication"
 ---

-Authentication means verifying a user's identity against the Camunda Webapps.
+Authentication means verifying a user's identity against the Camunda web apps.

-A user authenticates against the Webapps on the login page by providing a username and password.
-If the authentication is successful, the user gets access to the Webapps and can, for instance, work on tasks in Tasklist or perform operations in Cockpit.
+A user authenticates against the web apps on the login page by providing a username and password.
+If the authentication is successful, the user gets access to the web apps and can work on tasks in Tasklist or perform operations in Cockpit, for example.

 The authentication information consists of the following: